Welcome to Untranslatable, the first multilingual Urban Dictionary.

 Untranslatable is a project to shed a light on the side of foreign languages non-native speakers rarely get to see.
 We share idioms, expressions, slang and more, submitted and explained by native speakers.

 Untranslatable doesn't just focus on what something means and what it translates to, also where it is used, by whom, and in what context.
-All this information usually is not included in the translation, and yet is very important and valuable in order to understand the true meaning.
+All this information is usually not included in the translation, and yet is very important and valuable in order to understand the true meaning.

 This website will not replace regular dictionaries, but should serve as an additional source of information for those interested in languages who would like to get an inside view.